The Mono Build Trick

 Think 4 bars at a minimum, and more realistically – 8 bars.

-2. This Trick Works Best with Stereo Drops
+2. The Mono Build Trick Works Best with Stereo Drops

 When should you use the Mono Build Trick?